GreenVeggi/Thoth/pages/B=f(P,E).md

-- Law of interactionism that states each person’s behavioural, cognitive, and emotional reactions (“[[behaviour]]”), _B_, are a function of his or her personal qualities, _P_, the social environment, _E_, and the interaction of these personal qualities with factors present in the social environment.
+- Law of interactionism that states each person’s behavioural, cognitive, and emotional reactions (“[[behaviour]]”), _B_, are a function of his or her personal qualities, _P_, the social environment, _E_, and the interaction of these personal qualities with factors present in the social environment. #definitionsInSustainabilityScience
+	- Lewin, K. (1951).
+Field theory in social science: selected theoretical papers (Edited by Dorwin Cartwright.).
+Harpers. #lewinFieldTheorySocial1951
+	- seminar #groupsInclusionAndIdentity
+	- theme #introduction
+	- métier